 Another option from Fidelity is securities issued by government agencies.
 Although not guaranteed by the U.S. Government in the way that U.S. Treasury securities are, Agency/GSE bonds are securities from Government Sponsored Enterprises such as Fannie Mae, Freddie Mac and the Federal Home Loan Banks.2 Choose from an inventory of original issues or secondary issues.

-If liquidity is a goal, consider Treasury money market funds, which give you convenient daily access to U.S. Treasury securities with a range of short maturities.
-U.S. Government Money Market Funds normally invest their assets in Treasury and government agency debt, as well as repurchase agreements involving those securities.
+If liquidity is a goal, consider U.S. Treasury money market funds, which give you convenient daily access to U.S. Treasury securities with a range of short maturities.
+U.S. Government Money Market Funds normally invest their assets in U.S. Treasury and government agency debt, as well as repurchase agreements involving those securities.

-General Purpose Money Market Funds may invest in securities of corporations as well as government entities.
+Prime (also known as general purpose) money market mutual funds may invest in securities of corporations as well as government entities.

 Review all Fidelity money market funds.
 From time to time the regulatory requirements for certain types of money market funds may change.
 Learn more about money market mutual fund regulatory developments and upcoming changes for certain Fidelity money market mutual funds.